rg526/candela/README.md

 - CDSite: A website interface to CDEngine (https://cmucourselist.org)
 - CDFrontend: Frontend things

 PROJCD is designed to be modular.
 You can write your own client to CDEngine (Android, command-line, GUI client, browser extension, etc.) using CDAPI.
+And you can access the CDAPI endpoint at https://api.cmucourselist.org.

 ## Getting Started